Here's a link to our area.

 The only way I can afford to take my shop "off line" to prep for, and then host the class, is to insure the class is full.
 The class cancellation policy is fairly draconian to reflect this concern.

-The $1500.00 deposit is NON REFUNDABLE.
-If you are unable to attend, you’ll receive the slide, frame, grips, and small parts ordered on your behalf.
+The $200.00 registration fee and the $1500.00 deposit are NON REFUNDABLE.
+If you are unable to attend, you’ll receive the slide, grips, and small parts ordered on your behalf.
 Sorry, but this policy is non-negotiable.
 If you can find someone to take your place in class who is willing to accept your frame, slide, and parts, you are welcome to do so.

 In the case of a late cancellation, I will attempt to fill your slot.
 If I’m able to, you’ll receive a refund of the payments you’ve made, MINUS a $250.00 administration fee.
 Sorry, but NO exceptions!

-Sending your deposit indicates that you have read, understood, and accepted this cancellation policy.
+Sending your registration fee indicates that you have read, understood, and accepted this cancellation policy.

 IMPORTANT: Caspian frames are not legal for import into California unless you are LEO.
 If you have any doubt about the legalities of receiving the frame in your home state, please check it out before you sign up.